1903 World Series

 The 1903 World Series was the first modern World Series to be played in Major League Baseball.
-It matched the American League (AL) champion Boston Americans against the National League (NL) champion Pittsburgh Pirates (Note: In the early 20th century and earlier, the name of Pittsburgh was spelled with and without the 'h'.) in a best-of-nine series, with Boston prevailing five games to three, winning the last four.
+It matched the American League (AL) champion Boston Americans (now the Boston Red Sox) against the National League (NL) champion Pittsburgh Pirates (Note: In the early 20th century and earlier, the name of Pittsburgh was spelled with and without the 'h'.) in a best-of-nine series, with Boston prevailing five games to three, winning the last four.
+This was the first major professional sports championship ever won by a Boston-based team.
 The first three games were played in Boston, the next four in Allegheny (home of the Pirates), and the eighth (last) game in Boston.

 Pittsburgh pitcher Sam Leever injured his shoulder while trap shooting, so his teammate Deacon Phillippe pitched five complete games.
 Phillippe won three of his games, but it was not enough to overcome the club from the new American League.
 Boston pitchers Bill Dinneen and Cy Young led Boston to victory.
 In Game 1, Phillippe struck out ten Boston batters.
 The next day, Dinneen bettered that mark, striking out 11 Pittsburgh batters in Game 2.

 Honus Wagner, bothered by injuries, batted only 6-for-27 (.222) in the Series and committed six errors.
 The shortstop was deeply distraught by his performance.
 The following spring, Wagner (who in 1903 led the National League in batting average) refused to send his portrait to a "Hall of Fame" for batting champions.
 "I was too bum last year", he wrote.
 "I was a joke in that Boston-Pittsburgh Series.
 What does it profit a man to hammer along and make a few hits when they are not needed only to fall down when it comes to a pinch?
 I would be ashamed to have my picture up now."